ASHISHVERMA114142/My-Linux-Learning/README.md

 14. kubectl version
 15. kubectl get all --all-namespaces
     ( Now you are good to go with microk8s with kubectl )

+# commands for helm
+1. helm create helloworld ( this will create helloworld dir with all required yamls files )
+2. helm install myhellowordl --debug --dry-run helloworld
+3.